 Raphael Amahl Khouri (Jordan, b.
 1976) for Behold the Enduring Psychosexual Power of Jeff Goldblum.
 This monodrama explores gender and queerness in Western theater from ancient Greece to the present time, and weaves the author’s biography with the history of theater.
 The text tackles the transgender experience and its relationship to family and art, moving between what we have been told and what has been erased, the self and the other, performance of the feminine and masculine, experimenting with flow, narration, and interpretation.

-This program is partially supported by the Norwegian Ministry of Foreign Affairs, the Flemish Community, and is part of the Distinct Voices project supported by the German Ministry of Foreign Affairs.
+This program was partially supported by the Norwegian Ministry of Foreign Affairs, the Flemish Government, and is part of the Distinct Voices project supported by the German Ministry of Foreign Affairs.